13 Red Kitchen Cabinets That Show the Fiery Hue’s Subtler Side

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Stick to Just the Lowers
+Stick to One Section of the Lowers

 Take an Inside-Out Approach

 A bright idea worth stealing from these kitchen-adjacent built-ins designed by Jessica Helgerson?
-Let the insides of your cupboards be the statement.
+Let the inside of your cupboards be the statement.
 What gives this bookcase (or dishware display, depending on what you put in it) playful Pop Art vibes is the combination of four shades of red and orange.

 Wood Is Your Friend